MathCancer/PhysiCell/addons/PhysiMeSS/README.md

 angle_normdist_sd = 0.0 (radians)
 ```

-Using these parameters you can set up a domain with 2000 fibres randomly positioned and aligned with a length of 75 microns and radius of 2 microns.
+Using these parameters you can set up a domain with 2000 fibres randomly positioned and randomly aligned with a length of 75 microns and radius of 2 microns.
 Note since we remove any fibres which overlap the boundaries of the domain 1931 fibres remain after initialisation.
-Although fibres are cylinders they are visualised in the domain as lines.
+Although fibres are cylinders, they are visualised in the domain as lines.

+A second xml file ```mymodel_initialisation_maze.xml``` along with the csv ```initial fibres.csv``` allows the user to create a maze with horizontal and vertical fibres.

 ### Fibre_Degradation
 * mymodel_fibre_degradation.xml and cells_and_fibres_attractant.csv to model one cell degrading fibres to reach attractant